 A lecture-laboratory course covering the basic principles of circuit design and analysis, use of standard modern instrumentation such as multi-meters, signal generators, and oscilloscopes.
 The analog part of the course moves from basic DC resistor circuits, to AC frequency filters, diodes, bipolar transistors, op-amps, and 555 oscillator circuits.
 The digital portion covers analog to digital conversion, boolean logic, and various digital gate and multiplexing circuits.
+If time permits, computer simulated analog and/or digital circuits may be studied.
 PHY 311 is required for all physics and pre-engineering majors, and some science teaching licensure.
 PHY 311 is offered on an alternate year basis.
-PHY 311 is normally offered in the spring on an alternate year basis.

-PHY 312 ADVANCED LABORATORY
+PHY 312 ADVANCED LABORATORY Three credit hours